mcfnord/rml/src/friends.md

 Mr. Lindquist has shown a very loose and opportunistic relationship with the facts.

-To inform my friends and the general public,
-I've made my full letter available online.
+I've made my full letter available online to inform my friends and the general public.

+http://DempseyBarComplaint.info

 I look forward to communicating further with all of you as this matter unfolds.

-http://DempseyBarComplaint.info

 Sincerely,